theatlasroom/tidbits/languages/rust.md

 * syntax is similar to structs, enums can be
   - unit enums (no data)
   - enums with named data
-  - enums with unmaed data (similar to tuple structs)
+  - enums with unamed data (similar to tuple structs)
 * unlike structs, an enum is a single type
 * a value of the enum can match any of the variants
 * use `<enum-name>::<variant-name>` to access a variant of the enum